pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 * Symmetric session key
 * A signature subpacket area length
 * A signature subpacket area
-* A full public subkey packet containing the sender's most recent public ephemeral key, to progress the ECDH ratchet
+* A full public subkey packet containing the sender's most recent public ephemeral key, to progress the asymmetric ratchet

 The signature subpacket area contains any signature subpackets that would have been included in a signature over the encrypted data, if it had been signed (see below).
 These MUST include a Signature Creation Time subpacket.